What is True Power Factor?

 a.
 Installation of Harmonic Filter:

-The tuned or de-tuned filters can be installed to mitigate the harmonics in the electrical network.
+Tuned or de-tuned filters can be installed to mitigate harmonics in the electrical network.
 The Active Filter is also a solution for mitigating harmonics.

 b.
 Installation of 12 Pulse Rectifier:

 The harmonics generated in the system depend on the number of pulses.
-The harmonic order can be expressed by the following formula.
+The following formula expresses the harmonic order.

 n= PK+/-1